 - comparable (subject to caveats) within jurisdictions over time but are not comparable across jurisdictions - complete (subject to caveats) for the current reporting period.
-All required 2013-14 data are available for all jurisdictions.
+All required 2014-15 data are available for all jurisdictions.

-Data quality information for this indicator is at www.pc.gov.au/rogs/2015.
+Data quality information for this indicator is at www.pc.gov.au/rogs/2016.

-Nationally in 2013-14, the total expenditure of fire service organisations was \$3.7 billion, or \$158 per person in the population (table 9A.28-29 and figure 9.13).
+Nationally in 2014-15, the total expenditure of fire service organisations was \$3.7 billion, or \$156 per person in the population (figure 9.12).
+Expenditure data disaggregated by labour, capital and other costs are available in table 9A.28.